Pinafore/qb-api/README.md

 Returns the next question ID that the user has yet to answer.

 Note about answers: Answers must be the title of a wikipedia page.
 Answers are case sensitive.
+Python's unidecode function will be applied to all submitted answers.